THE ETERNAL CITY?

 Due to faster than expected sea level rise, scientists project that even the drastic intervention of the M.O.S.E. sea barrier project will only delay the permanent flooding of Venice by 100 to 200 years.
 In this future vision of drastically altered climate conditions, coastal cities such as Venice will have to physically and economically reinvent themselves in order to survive.

-Continue reading How can Venice live with Climate Change?
+Continue reading Jacques Abelman`s design for Venice living with Climate Change

 Image Credit | Flickr User srslyguys